 L (μH) = XL / 2πf(MHz)

 Thus the input leg, or X1 = 62.28Ω / (6.28 x 0.92 MHz) or 10.78 μH

 The Shunt leg, or X2 = 1 / (6.28 x 0.92 MHz x 62.28Ω) or .0028 μF

 The output leg is a little different.
-The tower has 130 Ohms of inductive reactance that needs to be cancelled out with a capacitor.
+The tower has 130 Ohms of inductive reactance that needs to be canceled out with a capacitor.
 Rather than cancel out all of the inductive reactance, then add an inductive output leg, the tower reactance can be used as part of the tuning circuit.
-The design calls for 62.28 Ohms inductive reactance, so 130Ω – 62.28Ω = 67.27Ω, which is the value needed to be cancelled by a capacitor:
+The design calls for 62.28 Ohms inductive reactance, so 130Ω – 62.28Ω = 67.27Ω, which is the value needed to be canceled by a capacitor:

 Output leg, or X3 = 1 / (6.28 x 0.92 MHz x 67.27Ω) or .0025 μF